laurentmau/lm-blog-2020/src/en/posts/2019-10-11-the-end-of-chapter-2.md

 draft: false
 layout: layouts/post.njk
 tags: posts
+translationKey: chapter2
+permalink: en/chapter2.html

 ---

 I'm closing Chapter 2 of my professional life as I'm leaving Soitec.
 This is a big moment for me as this Chapter 2 lasted 13 years.